|Nutrition Facts (per serving)|

 Vinegar and fresh chopped dill enhance the flavor of the cucumbers along with a bit of sugar, salt, and pepper.
-Feel free to use a sugar replacement or some honey if you'd like.
 If your cucumbers are fresh from your garden or the farmer's market, you might want to leave them unpeeled.

 - 1/2 cup vinegar

 - 1/4 cup cold water

 - 3 tablespoons sugar

 Peel the cucumbers, if desired.
 Slice them thinly and arrange them in a serving dish.

 Combine the vinegar, cold water, dill, sugar, salt, and pepper in another bowl; pour the marinade over the cucumbers.